Mission Outreach

 Current Mission News

-International Ministries has so far sent $52,000 in refugee aid to provide food, shelter, medicine, and hygiene.
+2022| Ukraine Relief (Spring 2022) – International Ministries has so far sent $52,000 in refugee aid to provide food, shelter, medicine, and hygiene.
 This is from your OGHS annual offering.
 In addition, we have Missionaries in Hungary working to assist the Ukrainians.

 Ukraine has 5 border points entering Hungary.
 Many of the refugees entering through these points are moving on to Poland or Germany where they may have a family.
 In the meantime, our missionaries offer temporary shelter in their own homes.
 Others are working in a school near one of the border crossings that has been set up as a welcome center.
 This is a stop-over where refugees can rest and warm up.
 They are given food- hot soup, sandwiches, and food to carry with them.
 They are given both physical and emotional support.
 Humanitarian organizations are attempting to evacuate and assist over 2 million people displaced by the war.

 The work being done and the local efforts by our global servants can only be done with help financially.
-We are making a donation from our mission budget.
+We are donating from our mission budget.
 You may make a personal donation if you would like by adding cash or a check made out to FBEA which we will add to our donation, making a donation directly to International Ministries/Ukraine Relief and sending it to 1003 W. 9th Ave, Suite A, King of Prussia PA 19406.
 You may donate online at internationalministries.org/disasterrelief.

 2020| We purchased new toys for the local pantry FISH to distribute at their annual Christmas party.

-2019 | White Cross – One hundred-year anniversary of fundraising for medical supplies for disadvantaged nations.
+2019 | White Cross – One-hundredth anniversary of fundraising for medical supplies for disadvantaged nations.
 In the photo below, Charlene is playing a game to identify medical supplies that might be sent to the Congo by touch alone.

 2018 | Birthing Bags for Haiti – We collected supplies and filled member-made cloth bags with supplies to assist home births in rural Haiti.